What is Wheatgrass?

 - Essential Amino Acids - "The building blocks of proteins".

 - "Live" Enzymes - Enzymes carry out many bodily functions, but many become deactivated when cooked.
-That's why it's essential to have live foods in your diet.
+That's why it's essential to have live, raw plant-based foods in your diet.

 How to Use Wheatgrass